 As a child I enjoyed performing for others.
 When we had guests in our house, I would always sing, dance, show my drawings.
 I did things like that all the time.
 I would use every opportunity to express myself.
 I even remember when I was 3, I ran up onto the altar in the church during the sermon and started showing off my dance.
 I was quite shy among my peers though.
 Verbal communication was difficult for me.
 But when I drew portraits, faces, trees, animals, I immediately drew their attention.
 I think they remember me doing this constantly in my classes in school.

 My Dad was always very encouraging, always gave me art supplies.
 He had a great sense of art and he played piano really well.
 Also my aunt and older brother were artsy and musical.
 So I had a good example to follow I guess.
 When I was little, my Dad brought me to the National Museum for an exhibition of Impressionists.
 I was enchanted by their paintings.
 I remember touches of thick paint, and this luminosity, and heavenly, celestial light.
-I even thought the work was literally painted WITH light, not with paint.
+I even though the work was literally painted WITH light, not with paint.

 Anna Hryniewicz, Parallel world 29052017, 80x80cm, acrylic on canvas 2017